bufbuild/protobuf-es/MANUAL.md

 ### google.protobuf.TimeStamp

 A `Timestamp` represents a point in time with nanosecond precision.
-It is independent of any time zone or local calendar.
+It's independent of any time zone or local calendar.
 For convenience, we provide a few functions for conversion:

 ```typescript